guidobetcher/AI4ClimbingGrade/README.md

 # AI4ClimbingGrade
-An AI method to graduate climbing lines
+Final project for the Building AI course

 ## Summary

-Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
+An AI method to graduate climbing lines. based on the main attributes of a climbing line it graduates it from V to 9c+.

 ## Background